-Criteria Weighting Description Preliminary Proposal Full Proposal Project contribution 40% 25% Importance, relevance and applicability of proposed project to WSG goals, appli- cation to problems or oppotunities with societal relevance; and contribution to student and postdoctoral support and partnerships at all levels.
-Technical and scientific me rit 20% 35% The degree to which the activity will advance understanding and whether the approach is technically sound and innovative; uses appropriate methods; includes clearly stated measurable objectives and mechanisms to evaluate suc- cess; and is likely to achieve anticipated results in the time proposed.
-Engagement plan 15% 15% Effective plan for ensuring that relevant groups learn about, contribute to, and benefit from project outcomes through outreach, communications and education activities.
-Degree to which Sea Grant outreach staff and potential users of the results have been and will be included in project planning and implementation.
+Criteria Weighting Description Preliminary Proposal Full Proposal Project contribution 35% 20% Importance, relevance and applicability of proposed project to WSG program and project priorities, application to problems or opportunities with societal relevance, and contribution to student and postdoctoral support and partnerships at all levels.
+Technical and scientific merit 20% 35% The degree to which the project will advance scientific understanding and whether the approach is technically sound and innovative, uses appropriate methods, includes clearly stated measurable objectives and mechanisms to evaluate success, and is likely to achieve anticipated results in the time proposed.
+Engagement plan 15% 15% Effective plan for ensuring that relevant groups learn about, contribute to, and benefit from project outcomes through outreach, communications and education activities; degree to which Sea Grant outreach staff and potential users of the results have been and will be included in project planning and implementation.
+Diversity, equity and inclusion 10% 10% The degree to which the project will broaden the participation of underserved and underrepresented communities and individuals in research.
+For example, participation by and benefit to diverse project partners and communities; participation on the research team (i.e., Pls, co-Pls and students) by individuals from underserved and underrepresented populations (e.g., gender, ethnicity, disability, geography, etc.).
 Qualification of applicants 10% 10% Applicants possess the necessary education, experience, training, facilities and administrative resources to accomplish the project, with consideration to career stage and past performance.
-Project costs 15% 15% Budget is realistic and commensurate with the project needs and timeframe, reasonable given the availability of program funds, and effectively leverages other resources to achieve project objectives.
+Project costs 10% 10% Budget is realistic and commensurate with the project needs and timeframe, reasonable given the availability of program funds, and effectively leverages other resources to achieve project objectives.